ecaijw/Invest/README.md

 # Invest
 ### This project is to show investment data.
-It auto refreshes the data every 10 secondes
+It auto refreshes the data every 10 seconds

 ### How to use